 Treatment for Migraines

 The fact that migraines are difficult to treat is no secret, especially to those suffering from them.
 Healthcare providers struggle with answers for their patients.
-The reason for this is that migraines are different for each person, and what works for one does not work for all.
+The reason for this is that head pain are different for each person, and what works for one does not work for all.
 Such things as red wine, chocolate, and caffeine may be triggers for one group of people, but another group can enjoy these with no ill-effects.
 Powerful drugs with dangerous side-effects are given as options, but they offer no long-term relief and in some people are ineffective.

 To learn more about the connection between head and neck injuries and migraine headaches, download our complimentary e-book NATURAL AND DRUG-FREE WAYS TO END YOUR MIGRAINES by clicking the image below.

 The new trend in migraine treatment is to look for some kind of natural relief.
 The recommended treatment for migraines has always been to lie down in a cool, dark room.
 However, there is new research being done that indicates the very opposite might bring more relief.
 They suggest getting up and moving about.
 When a person does mild exercise, the body releases something called endorphins.
 These are hormones that actually improve your mood, help you feel better, and can even block the feeling of pain.
 In a study done in Germany, it was reported that exercise helped in 65% of migraine patients.